sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 5. Commit the change and push it to your github fork.
 6. Create a PR for the change.

-If there are lint problems, the CI run on Travis will catch them.
+If there are lint problems, the CI run on Definitely Typed will catch them.

 For more detail on writing definitions for Definitely Typed, [see the Declaration section of the Typescript handbook](http://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).